Rybakina breezes into Australian Open semi-finals

 Rybakina, seeded 22nd, will face either American world number three Jessica Pegula or two-time champion Victoria Azarenka for a place in the final.

-"I'm super happy to be in the semi-finals for the first time," Rybakina said.
+"I'm super happy to be in the semi-finals for the first time," said Rybakina, the youngest player left in the women's draw.

 "Of course I was nervous, especially in the last game.
 I'm super happy I managed the emotions and I played really well today."